 How to Argue With a Racist

-The history of science, and notably of genetics, is in inextricably entwined with Empire, colonialism, and scientific racism.
+The history of science, and notably of genetics, is inextricably entwined with empire, colonialism, and scientific racism.
 Ironically, genetics is the only discipline that has demonstrated the biological falsity of race.

 Changing politics, the rise of consumer genetics and now COVID-19 have all injected racism back into a dominant role in the public discourse, and misuse, abuse and misunderstanding of science are being deployed to bolster prejudice.
-But even though it was built upon racist foundations, today.
-Science is no ally to racists.
+But whilst racist pseudoscience may be on the rise, science is no ally to racists.
+Instead, science and history can be powerful allies against bigotry, granting us the clearest view of how people actually are, rather than how we judge them to be.

 Book of Humans